lacke/Orre-Theme-for-Ghost/README.md

 Orre has been tested on Safari 7, Google Chrome 31, Firefox 26 and mobile Safari on iOS 7.

+If you want to use the header image I use on [laketa.com](http://laketa.com), go to my [Flickr page](http://www.flickr.com/photos/laketa/11815188133/).
+I have licensed it as CC BY-SA.

 ## Copyright & License

 Copyright (C) 2014 Stefan Laketa - Released under the MIT License.